 There’s so much to see in the massive city of Budapest, it can feel overwhelming at first.
-After spending 5 days in Budapest and exploring all this beautiful city has to offer, here are some of our favorite spots within categories of the top attractions in Budapest.
+After spending 5 days and exploring all this beautiful city has to offer, here are some top things to do in Budapest.
 Read on to find out what’s worth checking out (and what’s not) during your time in Budapest, and how to save while you’re there.

 If you’re headed to Margaret Island to check out the Japanese Gardens and stroll the island park, make a stop at the Palatinus Baths.
 The Palatinus Baths have an expansive outdoor swimming pool area, with pools for children, pools with massaging jets, a lazy river, and more.
 Catch some sun outside and enjoy the pools (each set to different temperatures), or head inside for the thermal baths.

 While in Budapest, you’ve got to visit the most famous thermal baths of all: the Szechenyi Baths.
 This world-famous thermal bathhouse is known for its gorgeous yellow building surrounding the outdoor pools.
 The outdoor pools are warm and include some massage jets and a lazy river.
 You can find a lap pool in the middle as well.

 At Szechenyi Baths, you can buy your tickets in advance or online.
 If you have an ISIC card, bring it for a discount.
 You can rent a locker for an extra fee: I highly recommend locking up your phone and wallet, as your belongings will be left unattended while you’re soaking.
 Bring your own bathing suit, towel, and snacks for the day.
 Food is available at the baths, but the menu is limited to snacks and prices are steep.